Things We Didn't Think Could Happen in America - 3.22

 Quick break, right back, and we will continue.

-David, I want to give you an opportunity to respond about Sarah's uh respond to Sarah's column today about how all of these deep state leaks, and we saw a huge leak this week, a conversation the president had with the president of Russia, Vladimir Putin, uh, how lives are endangered in all of this and how it damages national security.
+All right, as we continue with investigative reporter Sarah Carter and also David Schoen, who is a civil rights criminal defense attorney, David, I want to give you an opportunity to respond about Sarah's respond to Sarah's column today about how all of these deep state leaks, and we saw a huge leak this week, a conversation the president had with the president of Russia, Vladimir Putin, how lives are endangered in all of this and how it damages national security.

-It does all of that, and I I have to say on a personal level, it's it's a sick mentality.
+And I have to say on a personal level, it's a sick mentality.

-It's a sick mentality when people are undermining um the legitimate interest of our country, and it's a sick mentality when people take glee in the travails that are going on um all over the place.
+And it's a sick mentality when people take glee in the travails that are going on all over the place, I have to say.

 Let me say this.

-I'm gonna say this unequivocally.
+I'm going to say this unequivocally.

-There could only be two goals.
+There can only be two goals.

 Neither one works.